reanimate/reanimate/videos/map-projection/SCRIPT.md

 Globes give a good sense of the shape and size of countries but also limit your view to less than half the world at any one time.

-If we unwrap a globe and lay it flat, the result is a projection that neither preserves the shapes or relative sizes of countries.
+If we unwrap a globe and lay it flat, the result is a projection that preserves neither the shape or relative size of countries.

 15s: unfolded